His Life For Mine (Romans 5:8)

 What a wonderful truth!
 To think that Jesus would bare our sins upon His own body and suffer the crucifixion for us.
 Jesus would place all His righteousness upon our record so that we might be viewed upon by God as having the righteousness of Christ.
 Now that is a loving God!
 If we take it for what it means it can affect our lives in understanding how much the Lord Jesus Christ loves us.
 We can never understand the depths of wisdom and grace revealed in the substitutionary death of Christ.
 But we who have seen Him dying in our stead should never cease to worship, adore, love, and trust our merciful Redeemer.

 Jesus earnestly wants to impute your sin to His record and impute His righteousness to your record.
-If you will receive Christ’s righteousness He will impute His righteousness to your account, that when you stand before God, you will stand before Him as though you have never sinned; not because you’re sinless, but because your account has been settled.
+If you will receive Christ’s righteousness He will impute His righteousness to your account so that when you stand before God, you will stand before Him as though you have never sinned; not because your sinless, but because your account has been settled.
 If you would like to accept Him as your Lord and Saviour, it all begins when you say yes to Jesus and let Him become your Saviour.
 All you must do to be saved is admit your guilty condition before God for violating His holy Law (Romans 3:19), and then trust Jesus to wash away your sins with His shed blood.

-PRAYER: Father I thank You for Jesus who paid the sin debt that I owed and could never repay.
+PRAYER: Father, I thank You for Jesus who paid the sin debt that I owed and could never repay.
 In Jesus name, AMEN!

 If this post has blessed you in any way,

 please share this website and its articles with others:

 Dr. Blackman is passionate about helping others grow in the grace of the Lord.
 His devotions are centered on how to grow closer to the Lord through a personal relationship.